 2. Track your time as you work for more accurate billing

 If you’ve ever sat down at the end of a workday and tried to remember exactly where your time went, you know just how difficult it is to get everything recorded on a bill.
 Use a timekeeper to track your time as you work, and take notes to ensure the client is crystal clear on the value you’ve provided.
 This is the best way to ensure nothing gets missed, and that every time entry is accurate.

 Your invoices to clients should be easy to understand, but that doesn’t mean they should lack detail.
-Make sure you clearly articulate everything you’ve done for your client: A line item for a 15-minute call to review the case with no context might leave a client feeling confused or anxious about the charge.
+Clearly articulate everything you’ve done for your client: An item for a 15-minute call to review the case with no context might leave a client feeling confused or anxious about the charge.